Naereen/web-sphinx/apk.en.rst

 - Your favorite app that offers a **VPN** (e.g., **NordVPN**);
 - Your favorite weather app;
+- Your favorite application to edit text files, I have been using since 2012 `Jota Text Editor <https://sites.google.com/site/aquamarinepandora/home/jota-text-editor/syntax>`_ (to which I had contributed a little by proposing syntax highlighting for OCaml and a few other languages) ;
 - `Language <https://www.Linguee.com/>`_: online dictionary.